jpreardon/jam-alert/WORKLOG.md

 - Turn off automatic refresh
 - Get ambient display working
   - Return JSON from the PHP page if requested
+  - Move server scripts into a 'server' directory
 - Use associative array so JSON makes more sense